jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 * Demonstrate knowledge to use a python installers
 * Demonstrate the ability to upgrade and update a Linux distribution via the commandline

 __Outcomes:__ At the conclusion of this lab you will have gained the mastery of installing Linux software packages from the command line in an array of different fashions and tools.
+For each item take a screenshot of the the commandline needed to execute the requirement and a screenshot of the results.
+(In the cases where the output is multiple screens long -- take just the last part of the output)   Create a folder in your Github repo named Week-13 and create a file named ReadMe-chapter-10.md.
+Include all images.
+Submit to Blackboard your Github URL.

 1) On Ubuntu an distribution what is the command you would use to install the package chromium-browser with the APT installer?
 1) On Fedora what is the command to install the package ```xeyes```?